MTGR: Industrial-Scale Generative Recommendation Framework in Meituan: Conclusion

 Scaling law have been proven to apply to most deep learning tasks, including language models\cite{kaplan2020scaling}, computer vision\cite{zhai2022scaling,peebles2023scalable}, and information retrieval\cite{fang2024scaling}.
+Our work focuses on scaling up the ranking model in industrial recommendation systems effectively.
 Under the requirements of high QPS (Queries Per Second) and low latency in industrial recommendation systems, the scaling of the model is usually limited by both the training cost and inference time.
 Currently, the study on scaling ranking models can be divided into two types: Deep Learning Recommendation Model (DLRM) and Generative Recommendation Model (GRM).
 DLRM models individual user-item pairs to learn the probability of interest for ranking and scales up by developing more complex mappings.
 GRM organizes data by token like natural language and performs next token prediction through a transformer architecture.

 In industrial recommendation systems, DLRM has been used for nearly a decade, typically with inputs that include a large number of well-designed handcrafted features such as cross features \footnote{Cross features measure the interactions of multiple raw features, like the user's historical click-through rate for the target candidate} to improve model performance.
 However, DLRM has two significant drawbacks when it comes to scaling: 1) with exponential growth of user behavior, traditional DLRM cannot efficiently process entire user behaviors, often resorting to sequence retrieval or designing low-complexity modules for learning, which limits the model's learning capability \cite{pi2020search, chen2021end}.
 2) scaling based on DLRM incurs approximately linear costs in training and inference with the number of candidates, making the expenses unbearably high.